ZuluSquad/angular-github-user-stats/README.md

 angular-github-user-stats
 =========================

-A repository for us Zulu Squad to learn Angular while using the GitHub API
+A repository for Zulu Squad to learn Angular while using the GitHub API